 - Gay scene highlights: Lyric's Cafe and the Wet and Wild Beach Club

 - Gay beach: Moomba Beach

 - Best gay hotel: Floris Suite Hotel and the Avila Beach Hotel

-How safe is Curaçao for gay travellers?
+How safe is Curaçao for gay travelers?

 The gay scene of Curaçao

-The first thing that struck us about Curacao is its bright, colourful architecture.
+The first thing that struck us about Curacao is its bright, colorful architecture.
 If you look at the island from above at a certain angle, I’m almost certain you can make out the Pride flag – if that isn’t a big gay welcome, I don’t know what is!
-Our favourite place in Curacao is Lyric’s Café, the island’s only regular gay venue.
+Our favorite place in Curacao is Lyric’s Café, the island’s only regular gay venue.
 It’s small, but it has tons of personality and charm, with a comfortable lounge area and a dancing pole for when you’re really feeling your oats!